UNSW-pAWS/webapp-backend/src/resources/outline.md

 ### Configuration Options

-The configuration file will be parsed by the frontend which will render the available fields to the user.
+The configuration file has two sections.
+The rules section will list all the available security-focused AWS Managed Rules which the user can select to include in their conformance pack.
+The options section will be parsed by the frontend which will render the available fields to the user.
+These options will then be put into the CloudFormation template starter.

 <br/>